 If you were to judge the Free SMTP server offerings solely based on attractiveness, then Mailgun will surely beat the competition.
 Don’t misjudge me.
 By “attractiveness” I mean a free offering with no binding conditions.
 With Mailgun you get 10,000 emails per month, it doesn’t matter if you send or receive.
 There is no daily limit.
 A straight-up quota.
 Got what I was talking about?

 Mailgun comes up with a pretty expensive plan of $79 per month which includes 1,00,000 emails per month and 1000 validations.

-Mailjet premium plans start at $8.69 per month which limits the user with 30,000 emails per month.
-There is no daily sending limit but the monthly limit is somewhat restricting.
+Mailjet premium plans start at $8.69 per month, which limits the user with 30,000 emails per month.
+There is no daily sending limit, but the monthly limit is somewhat restricting.

 2. Amazon SES

-So far the best option for free SMTP servers.
+So far, the best option for free SMTP servers.
 That’s simply because of its unmatched affordability.
-You get first 62,000 emails you send for free each month.
-This is a huge number by any means.
+You get the first 62,000 emails you send for free each month.
+This is a massive number by any means.
 But there is a catch.
 You need to send the email from an application hosted on Amazon EC2, also known as Amazon Elastic Compute Cloud.
 For other email clients, it charges just $0.10 for every 1000 emails you send.
 With the infrastructure of Amazon, reliability is never an issue.
 This is a unique value-for-money proposition.

 You can buy Amazon EC2 T3 micro or nano which will cost you $4-$8.
 You can pay one time cost of $59 for Sendy which sends emails using SES.